 Frequently Asked Questions.

-Henri Rousseau, a french post-impressionist painter painted The Dream.
-He depicted a scene where her mistress, Yadwinga is resting on a couch in mid of a forest landscape.
+Henri Rousseau, a French Post-Impressionist painter, painted The Dream.
+He depicted a scene where her mistress, Yadwigha is resting on a couch in mid of a forest landscape.

 It was painted roughly in the year 1910 in February, before he kept an exhibition of the composition between 18 March to 1 May 1910.

-The Dream by Henri Rousseau is based on the dream, the artist’s mistress Yadwinga saw.
+The Dream by Henri Rousseau is based on the dream, the artist’s mistress Yadwigha saw.